Horizontal-org/Tella-Android-FOSS/README.md

 ## How to get Tella and start using it? <a id="use-tella"></a>

-Tella is currently available only on Android.
-You can [download it](https://play.google.com/store/apps/details?id=org.hzontal.tella) from the Google Play Store or [get the APK from here](https://web.tresorit.com/l/7737s#WKoGVN82C0lQK8KSL30CuA) to install manually on your device.
+Tella is available on Android and iOS .
+You can download it from [Google Play](https://play.google.com/store/apps/details?id=org.hzontal.tella) or from [F-Droid](https://f-droid.org/packages/org.hzontal.tellaFOSS/) or [get the APK from here](https://web.tresorit.com/l/7737s#WKoGVN82C0lQK8KSL30CuA) to install manually on your device.
+Tella for iOS can be downloaded [from the App Store](https://apps.apple.com/us/app/tella-document-protect/id1598152580).

 ## Tech & frameworks used <a id="tech-used"></a>